 General Tips for Your Costa Rica Itinerary

-• Essential Mobile Data Plan: To move around and optimize your experience in Costa Rica, a mobile data plan is essential.
-With MobiMatter, you can compare various options and even get 50% cashback using the code TWOBYTHEWORLD.
+- Essential Mobile Data Plan: To move around and optimize your experience in Costa Rica, a mobile data plan is essential.
+Stay connected at all times with Holafly eSIMs, offering unlimited data so you're always reachable and safe.
+From our experience, Holafly was incredibly simple to set up and let us browse without worries about limits or connection failures, making it the perfect choice for stress-free travel.
+And now, you can even get 5% off your travel eSIM from Holafly!
 Having internet access will help you navigate and find local information.

 Safety Tips for Costa Rica